alt-magick/Enlightenment/README.md

 Distress

-Distress arises when desire is frustrated or when life contradicts expectation.
+Distress arises when desires aren't met or when life contradicts expectation.
 It manifests as anxiety, grief, anger, fear, or unease.
 Distress, like desire, is a natural feature of human consciousness.

 Although often unwelcome, distress serves a valuable function: it exposes attachment.
 The intensity of suffering corresponds to the strength of dependency.
 When something we value is threatened or lost, distress reveals the mind’s investment in outcomes beyond its control.